YaroShkvorets/ottawa-sidewalk-research/README.md

 - **extract.js** - helper script that extracts geojson of ways we'll be using for analysis from Ottawa area extract downloaded from trimble.com (mapzen.com metro extracts can also be used)

 - **main.js** - main script that takes supplied geojson extract of Ottawa ways and pedestrian network dataset, calculates which tags should be applied for each way based on the proximity and direction to a nearby sidewalk, and generates 6 geojson files:

    - roads_with_both_sidewalks.json - contains all ways with sidewalks on both sides
    - roads_with_left_sidewalks.json - contains all ways with sidewalk on the left side
    - roads_with_right_sidewalks.json - contains all ways with sidewalk on the right side
    - roads_without_sidewalks.json - contains all ways that don't have any sidewalks
    - roads_too_short.json - contains all ways that are too short (connectors, links, etc) - under 20m right now
    - roads_to_split.json - contains ways that can be good candidates for a split, i.e. 800m way that has both sidewalks for 500m and left sidewalk for remaining 300m

 - **tagging.js** - script that takes JOSM .osm extract of Ottawa roads (ideally obtained by overpass API) and list of files generated by main.js and adds sidewalk tags to corresonding roads in .OSM extract.
 After running tagging.js resulting .OSM extract can be opened in JOSM and after checking for errors uploaded to OSM server.
 *Important: make sure your JOSM extracts are fresh to minimize conflicts*

 ## Results
-Before importing results into OSM, geojson data files generated by main.js can be viewed against pedestrian network and analyzed here: https://zzptichka.github.io/ottawa-sidewalk-research/
+Before importing results into OSM, geojson data files generated by main.js can be viewed against pedestrian network and analyzed here (20MB): https://zzptichka.github.io/ottawa-sidewalk-research/

 ## TODO
 - **existing.html** page that would show OSM sidewalk tags for Ottawa roads, i.e. dark green = road has both sidewalks, red = road has no sidewalks, etc. To be used for verifying and fixing tags that are inconsistent with reality, based on local knowledge, satellite imagery, mapillary, etc